 - manipulate your vocal and physical presence to communicate more effectively.

-- Students: Find course information in the Student My Course Guide under Medicine 710.
-Next session: Spring, 2019 (exact dates TBD).
-Download course flier from 2018 (PDF)
+- Students: This course is offered every Spring.
+You can find course information in the Student My Course Guide under Medicine 710.

 - Community Members: Please email firstname.lastname@example.org to enroll.
 The cost is $225.